 Great ambition is the great motive force.
-Those whose gas ring burns low may be calmer and more balanced, but their performance is the lesser for it.
+Those whose gas ring burns low may be calmer and more balanced, but their performance is less.
 It is the feeling of discontent and unfulfilled ambition that goads us into greater performance.
 Although this often comes at the price of feeling low and disillusioned, it may also spur us on to new, difficult scientific tasks.